 (iii) record the number of votes cast for each candidate.

-(5) When all the votes have been counted the Returning Officer is to give to the Board —
+(5) When all the votes have been counted the returning officer is to give to the Board —

-(a) the record of votes signed by the Returning Officer and the Assistant Returning Officer; and
+(a) the record of votes signed by the returning officer and the assistant returning officer; and

 (b) the valid and invalid ballot papers (in 2 separate, clearly marked bundles).